Reporting and Assessments

 Comparing an individual child to others is not a reliable indicator as to whether they are fulfilling their potential.
 This can only be done by comparing an individual's potential to their performance.
 At Kingshott, our children do not sit SATs.
 However, they do sit annual national tests that measure potential (set as Standardised Scores).
 Using these scores we can predict and expect a child to work at a certain level.
 Educationally, this process is more accurate and serves a purpose.
 That said, children are expected to work hard at school and are encouraged to fulfil their potential.

 Regular tests occur from an early age, increasing in frequency and complexity in the upper years.
 From Year 5, all children begin a more formal exam process which prepares them for this type of assessment in later years.
 Up to Year 7, all exam results are for internal use only.
-All Year 8 children sit the Common Entrance exams or, where required, a senior school entrance assessment.
+All Year 8 children sit the end of year exams or, where required, a senior school entrance assessment.

 Regular feedback occurs throughout the year regardless of the child's age.
 Parents are given the opportunity to see their child's teachers at formal Parents' Evenings.
 Equally, parents are encouraged to see staff if they have any concerns.
 Formal reports are sent to parents at least once a term.